 What about a vaccine for HPV?

 Cervical cancer is one of the leading causes of cancer morbidity and mortality in women throughout the world.
 Persistent infection with oncogenic Human Papilloma Virus (HPV) is associated with the development of cervical cancer.
-Infection with oncogenic HPV types is also implicated in the development of other cancers, including neoplasms of the vulva, vagina, anus and penis.
-Of the oncogenic HPVs, types 16 and 18 account for some 70% of cervical cancers.
-Non-oncogenic HPV types cause genital warts.
-HPV infection is common with an estimated 70% of sexually active women becoming infected.
+Infection with oncogenic HPV types is also implicated in the development of other cancers, including cancer of the vulva, vagina, anus and penis.

 Vaccination to prevent infection with oncogenic HPV types has the potential to reduce the incidence of precursor lesions and cervical cancer.